 The best times to switch energy

 If you’re on an energy tariff that can expire after a certain length of time, you’ll want to switch away from it before it ends.
-If you wait until your fixed period ends, you will be put onto your supplier’s default tariff, which is usually the most expensive one they have to offer.
+If you wait until your fixed period ends, you will be put onto your supplier’s default tariff, usually, the most expensive one they have to offer.

 Monitoring wholesale energy prices takes effort, but if you see they’re expected to rise, you should look to switch your tariff to one that protects you from price hikes.
-However, you should only be concerned about price rises if you’re on a variable energy tariff.
+If you can find an energy tariff that is cheaper than the future price cap projections in October 2022, it is worth considering.

 As winter approaches, we recommend switching to a fixed energy tariff if you aren’t already on one.